sara9202/password-strength-leak-checker/README.md

 # 🔐 Password Strength & Leak Checker (Python)

-A **local, privacy-first cybersecurity tool** that evaluates password strength and checks for leaked passwords **without using the internet**.
+A **local, privacy first cybersecurity tool** that evaluates password strength and checks for leaked passwords **without using the internet**.
 Built entirely in Python as a personal cybersecurity learning project.

 ---